DEFRA/grants-ui-acceptance-tests/README.md

 npm run test:local
 ```

-Used to run any individual tests locally that are tagged `@runme`, using your local install of Chrome.
-You must provide the following environment variables in your environment, e.g. in an `.env` file:
+Used to run individual tests locally that are tagged `@runme`, using your local installation of Chrome.
+You must provide a number of environment variables in your environment, e.g. in an `.env` file.
+See [.env.example](.env.example) for an example that will work with a local instance of `grants-ui` which has been stood up with the service [compose file](https://github.com/DEFRA/grants-ui/blob/main/compose.yml).

-- DEFRA_ID_USER_PASSWORD
-- GRANTS_UI_BACKEND_AUTH_TOKEN
-- GRANTS_UI_BACKEND_ENCRYPTION_KEY

-See [.env.example](.env.example) for an example that will work with a local instance of `grants-ui` stood up with the service [compose file](https://github.com/DEFRA/grants-ui/blob/main/compose.yml).

 ### wdio.conf.js